 Accountability: For many people, the biggest barrier to success isn’t knowledge, it’s consistency.
 And consistency can be helped tremendously by accountability — something that naturally flows from having other people check in on your progress week after week.

-Social support: We also know clients are more likely to stick with the program if they have peers, friends or family with similar habits.
-A group model can provide a community feel and give clients a sense of support.
+Social support: We also know people are more likely to stick with the program if they have peers, friends or family with similar habits.
+A group model can provide a community feel and give folks a sense of support.
 They’ll keep coming back (and re-subscribing to your program) because they want to remain a part of the community.

 Transformation contest model